section-engineering-education/engineering-education/content/articles/api-mocking-tools-and-best-practices/index.md

 [WireMock](http://wiremock.org/) is a Java-based API mock framework.
 It helps you stay productive when the API you rely on is incomplete or absent.
 It is fast, reducing the time you need to build an app significantly.
 Its downside is that it is difficult to determine the actual response that it should create when working in the Frontend.

 #### sMockin
 [sMockin](https://www.smockin.com/) is also a Java-based API mock framework.
 This development tool simulates API endpoints.
 It has a rich user interface that enables it to manage mocks quickly with or without code.
-Its limitation is that it does not facilitate HTTP live feed.
-It also lacks the multi-user mode's Block, Mock & Swap features.
-A user must manually add the proxy mappings during each installation, which is quite cumbersome.
+However, it does not facilitate HTTP live feed.
+It also lacks the multi-user mode's Block, Mock and Swap features.
+A user must manually add the proxy mappings during each installation, which is quite involving.

 #### Mockbin
 [Mockbin](https://mockbin.org/) is an API response generator.
 It has a cloud-based user interface, and it is simple and extensible.
-It does not require much documentation to start except for some basic javascript code.
-Its limitation is high vulnerability, which exposes its functionality to tampering.
-It has affected versions showing high vulnerability to [Prototype](https://security.snyk.io/vuln/npm:qs:20170213) Override Protection Bypass.
+It does not require much coding to start except for some basic javascript code.
+It, however, has a high vulnerability, which exposes its functionality to security vulnerabilities.

 #### Mocky
 [Mocky](https://designer.mocky.io/) is a simple API response mocking tool.
 It allows you to generate custom HTTP responses.
 The tool is vital when testing your Websocket client or requesting a build-in progress Websocket.
-This tool has the merit of being free.
-Its primary con is that it does not encrypt data at rest.
+This is is a free-to-use tool.
+However, it does not encrypt data at rest.
 Administrators can access all your mocks and even delete them without prior warning.

 #### Mockoon
 [Mockoon](https://mockoon.com/) is an API mocking tool.
 It has an efficient user interface and is built with Javascript and Electron.js.
-Of all the mock APIS, it is the easiest and fastest to run locally.
+Of all the mock APIS,Mockoon is the easiest and fastest to run locally.
 It does not need remote deployment.
 However, it lacks features to visualize the input and output data at each endpoint.
-Besides, it cannot also carry out proxy passes.
+Besides, it cannot carry out proxy passes.

 #### Karate
-[Karate](https://github.com/intuit/karate/blob/master/karate-demo/src/test/java/mock/proxy/demo-mock.feature) is an open-source tool that [combines](https://tudip.com/blog-post/api-testing-using-karate-framework/) mocks and performance testing with API test automation into one framework.
+[Karate](https://github.com/intuit/karate/blob/master/karate-demo/src/test/java/mock/proxy/demo-mock.feature) is an open-source tool that combines mocks, performance testing, and API test automation into one framework.
 It supports native JavaScript Object Notation (JSON) and is easy to start.
-Notably, it requires little coding.
-But this tool suffers the limitations of lacking IntelliSense support in IDE.
-It is difficult to debug the code, and it uses its own scripting language, making it difficult for the developer teams.
+Also, it requires little coding.
+But this tool lacks IntelliSense support in IDE.
+It is difficult to debug the code, and it uses its own scripting language.

 ### Moq
-[Moq](https://github.com/moq/moq) is a mocking framework for [C#/.
-NET](https://quick-adviser.com/how-do-you-mock-a-method-in-moq/).
+[Moq](https://github.com/moq/moq) is a mocking framework for C#/.NET.
 It has a good design and a consistent interface.
-Its cons are that it does not perform ordered expectations and only mocks interfaces and abstract members.
+But it does not perform ordered expectations and only mocks interfaces and abstract members.

 ### SoapUI Mocks
 [SoapUI](https://www.soapui.org/docs/soap-mocking/working-with-mockservices/) is a popular mock tool when working with the start of authority (SOA) record services.
-Because it functions on open-source code methodology, a developer can edit the code freely.
-It also offers transparency, which enhances knowledge of the mechanics and technicalities of the tool among the developer community.
-It is also simple and allows for further configuration to become quicker.
-Its main cons are its lack of support for Java Messaging Service (JMS).
+Because it functions on an open-source code methodology, a developer can edit the code freely.
+It also offers transparency, which enhances technicalities of the tool among the developer community.
+It is simple to use and allows for additional configuration to boost its speed.
+On its downside, SoapUI Mocks lacks support for Java Messaging Service (JMS).
 It also has some stability issues.
 Besides, its documentation requires further improvement to simplify it for first-time users.

 ### Conclusion
 If you are a developer, mock application program interfaces are one of your best best resources.
-They are a critical part of your success in making an effective and efficient app.
+They are a critical part of your success in making effective and efficient apps.
 They simulate real-world scenarios to determine the functionality of apps and software.
 Thus, they enable the developers to make crucial changes to the code before eventual deployment.

-There are several mock frameworks and tools developers can use to smoothen their development process.
-One must choose those that appear more straightforward and match their application needs.
-Mock APIs are now making testing code easier every other day.
+Mock APIs are making testing code easier every other day.
 They have become critical for progress in software and application development.
+There are several mock frameworks and tools developers can use to improve the development process.
+The choice of an API mocking tool will depend on individual needs.